-We chat to visual effects wizard Mike Kelt as he tells Top 10 Films editor Dan Stephens how his team helped bring to life Paul King’s Paddington 2…
+We chat to special effects wizard Mike Kelt as he tells Top 10 Films editor Dan Stephens how his team helped bring to life Paul King’s Paddington 2…

 In a movie-making world seemingly built upon the make-believe created inside a computer, you’d be forgiven for thinking very few special effects are filmed in-camera anymore.
 But as much as the delightful Paddington 2 finds our adventure centred on a titular CGI hero, Paul King’s film draws much of its magic from physical effects.
 And that’s where Mike Kelt and his team at Artem come in.